UCB-BioE-Genetic-Design-Automation/inventory-manager-vannytrinh/README.md

 deactivate
 ```

-Remember, every time you start working on the project, activate the virtual environment and deactivate it once you're done.

 ### Running the Tests

 This project uses unittest as the testing framework.
 To run tests, follow these steps: